bibanon/Coreboot-ThinkPads/New-Libreboot-Method.md

     $ sudo ./lenovobios_firstflash bin/YOURBOARD/YOURROM.

 2. Wait for the process to finish.
-Expect to see "critical errors" during flashing, but don't panic.
+Expect to see "critical errors" during flashing, but don't panic; proceed to the next step to check if the flash ran correctly.

 3. The line below is displayed if `bucts 1` was enabled successfully.